-Set among the cheap Asian takeaway shops along the Carlton strip is the renovated 19th century chapel housing Eastern Market, a clothing boutique where fashion is the religion.
+Set among the cheap Asian takeaway shops along the Grattan Street strip in Carlton is the renovated 19th century chapel that houses Eastern Market.
+It's a fitting venue for a clothing boutique where fashion is the religion.

 This is a shop where basics and minimalism don’t exist.
-Instead, fur, leather, studs and bone have all been manipulated by hand to create artisanal garments dipped with gothic allure.
+Instead, fur, leather, studs and bone have all been manipulated by hand to create artisan garments dipped with Gothic allure.
 Huge chests and cabinets coffer up row after row of eye glasses and jewellery laden with skulls and crosses, all the while ambient, organ-like music undulates about the space, reiterating the store’s former life.